mozilla/dxr/docs/source/development.rst

     faster.)
 Alternatively, leave ``node_modules/.bin/grunt watch`` running,
     and it will take care of recompiling the templates as necessary.

-Changes to server-side HTML templates or the DB schema:
+Changes to server-side HTML templates or the format of the elasticsearch index:
     Run ``make`` inside :file:`tests/test_basic`.

 Stop :program:`dxr-serve.py`, run the build step, and then fire up the server